 As with all of my resource book lists, these items are all optional.
 Sometimes, in order to wrap your head around something, you need a little more help.
 So here are my helps for Challenge I, strand by strand:

-I’ll start with my favorite seminar from Challenge I: Rhetoric.
-In the fall, you read through Shakespeare’s The Taming of the Shrew several time in a reader’s theater sort of way.
-It’s a great introduction to the language of Shakespeare, and it’s just simply funny.
+In the spring, students read through Shakespeare's The Taming of the Shrew several time in a reader's theater sort of way.
+It's a great introduction to the language of Shakespeare, and it's just simply funny.
 The kids love it!

 Here are some great extra resources: